Down Payment for a House in 2026: How Much You Actually Need

 FAQ

 Q: Should I drain my savings to hit 20% down?
-Almost never.
-After paying the down payment and closing costs, you should still have 3-6 months of essential expenses in an emergency fund, plus a buffer for first-year homeowner surprises (typically $5,000-10,000).
+A: Almost never.
+After paying the down payment and closing costs, you should still have 3–6 months of essential expenses in an emergency fund, plus a buffer for first-year homeowner surprises (typically $5,000–10,000).
 Stretching to 20% and being broke at closing is the worst version of the trade β€” you've avoided PMI but created cash-flow fragility right when surprises are most likely.

 Q: What about down payment gifts from family?
-Allowed and common in 2026 β€” about 30% of first-time buyers receive gift assistance.
+A: Allowed and common.
 Lenders require a "gift letter" stating the funds aren't a loan and don't need to be repaid.
 The gift counts toward the down payment without reducing the buyer's qualifying income or DTI calculations.
+FHA, VA, and conventional programs all accept gift funds with documentation.

 Q: Can I use my 401(k) for the down payment?
-Yes, two ways.
+A: Yes, two ways.
 (1) 401(k) loan: borrow up to 50% of vested balance or $50,000, paid back over 5 years with interest going to your own account.
 Lower-risk than withdrawal but still pauses growth and creates payback obligation.
-(2) Hardship withdrawal: pulls money out permanently, hit with 10% penalty + income tax.
+(2) Hardship withdrawal: pulls money out permanently, hit with 10% penalty plus income tax.
 Almost always the wrong answer; the long-term cost dwarfs the short-term home-buying benefit.

 The Short Version